Worthiit/My-termux-zsh/README.md

 I was tired of manually installing Zsh, fonts, themes, and plugins every time I reset Termux.
-I wanted a "Ducking" setup that installs everything in one command. ( it's for personal use but if you like ,you can also use it )
+I wanted a "Ducking" setup that installs everything in one command without covering storage with Termux desktop. ( it's for personal use but if you like ,you can also use it )

 So I built this.